MarkMichon1/BitGlitter-Python/README.md

 `compression_enabled=True` enables or disables compression of your data, prior to rendering into frames.
 This is enabled by default.

-`file_mask_enabled=False` is where you can omit the listing of files/folders from the stream header.
-This effectively hides the contents of the stream, unless it is fully read.
-By default, this is disabled.
-What this means is when someone reads your stream, in the first several frames it will automatically display the contents of the stream (files as well as their size) on the screen.

 `encryption_key=''` optionally encrypts your data with AES-256.
 By default, this is disabled.
 The stream will not be able to be read unless the reader successfully inputs this.

+`file_mask_enabled=False` toggles whether you want the stream manifest to be encrypted or not when your stream itself is encrypted.
+What this means is simpler terms is the contents of the stream will be hidden until or unless the correct encryption key is inputted.
+If set to False, the full contents of the stream will be visible.
+This only does anything when an encryption key is used.

-Arguments `scrypt_N=14`, `scrypt_R=8` and `scrypt_P=1` allow you to customize the parameters of the `scrypt` key derivation function.
-If you're a casual user, you'll never need to touch these (and shouldn't).
-Only change these settings if you're comfortable with cryptography and you know what you're doing!
+`scrypt_N=14`, `scrypt_R=8` and `scrypt_P=1` allow you to customize the parameters of the `scrypt` key derivation function.
+You shouldn't touch this if you don't know what is.
+Only change these settings if you're comfortable with cryptography, and you know what you're doing!
 It's worth noting `scrypt_N` uses its argument as 2^n.
-Finally, if you're changing these numbers, they MUST be manually inputted during `read()` otherwise decryption will fail!
+Finally, if you're changing these numbers, they MUST be manually added when using read functionality, otherwise decryption will fail.
 Custom values are deliberately not transmitted in the stream for security reasons.
-Your end users of the stream must know these custom parameters.
+Your end users of the stream must know these parameters if they are changed, otherwise BitGlitter will use the default parameters when decrypting.

-`stream_palette_id='6'` sets the palette used for the payload after the initialization headers,  By default, the 4 bit default color set is used.
-I'll explain all about palettes below.
+`stream_palette_id='6'` sets the palette used in the stream, after initialization headers are ran.
+Takes a string of the palette's palette_id.

-`pixel_width=24` sets how many pixels wide each block is when rendered.
-By default it's 20 pixels.
-This is a very important value regarding readability.
-Having them overly large will make reading them easier, but will result in less efficient frames and require substantially longer streams.
+`pixel_width=24` sets how many pixels wide each 'block' is when rendered on screen.
+24 pixels is default.
+This is one of those values that have a large impact on readability.
+Having them overly large will make reading it easier, but will result in less efficient frames and require substantially longer streams.
 Making them very small will greatly increase their efficiency, but at the same time a lot more susceptible to read failures if the files are shrunk, or otherwise distorted.
+This default value offers a nice middleground.

 `block_height=45` sets how many blocks tall the frame will be, by default this is set to 45 (which along with `block_width`, creates a perfect 1080p sized frame).

 `block_width=80` sets how many blocks wide the frame will be.
-By default this is set to 96.
+By default this is set to 80.

-`frames_per_second=30` sets how many frames per second the video will play at, assuming argument `output_mode = "video"`.
-Currently, 30fps and 60fps are accepted.
+`frames_per_second=30` sets how many frames per second the video will play at, assuming `output_mode = "video"` is used.

 Finally we have several arguments to control logging.

 `logging_level='info'` determines what level logging messages get outputted.
-It accepts three arguments- `info` is default and only shows core status data during `read()` and `write()`.  `'debug'`  shows INFO level messages as well as lower level messages from the various processes.
+It accepts three arguments- `info` is default and only shows core status data during `read()` and `write()`.  `'debug'`  shows info level messages as well as debug messages from the various processes.
 Boolean `False` disables logging altogether.

 `logging_stdout_output=True` sets whether logging messages are displayed on the screen or not.
-Only accepts type `bool`.
+Only accepts booleans.
 Enabled by default.

 `logging_txt_output=False` determines whether logging messages are saved as text files or not.
 Only accepts type `bool`.
 Disabled by default.
 If set to `True`, a log folder will be created, and text files will be automatically saved there.

-`save_session_overview=False` saves an overview of the write session as an object, storing some key information about it such as files rendered, stream size, configuration settings, etc.  Its main use will be for the desktop app coming soon, but you can still call it with `tba`.
-Function for both an ID, and all of them.

 `save_statistics=False` saves some fun statistics about your usage of the program- total number of blocks rendered, total frames rendered, and total payload data rendered.
 This updates after each successful write session.
 Functions to interact with this data are below.

-These default values have an 81KB/s transmission rate.
-This is a safe starting point that should be pretty resistant to corruption.
+**These default values transmit data at about 80 KB/s.**  This is a safe starting point that should be pretty resistant to corruption.

 ### read() -- converting BitGlitter streams back into directories and files

-`read()` is what you use to input BitGlitter streams (whether images or video), and will output the files.
-While this is the basic function to decode streams, there are several other functions included to interact with these streams (inputting the password, removing one or all streams, changing its save path, etc).
-Please check **Read Functions** below.
+`read()` is how we input BitGlitter streams (whether images or video), and output the files and directories encoded in them.
+There are several other functions included to interact with these streams (changing the encryption key to decrypt the stream, removing one or all streams, changing its save path, etc).
+Check out **Read Functions** below to learn more.

-Like with `write()`, the only argument required is the input path (`file_path`), except in this case it accepts files only, not directories.
-Files can either be a supported video format (.avi, .flv, .mov, .mp4, .wmv) or a support image format (.bmp, .jpg, .png).
+Like with `write()`, the only argument required is the input path (`file_path`), except in this case it only accepts files.
+Supported video formats are `.avi, .flv, .mov, .mp4, .wmv` and supported image formats are `.bmp, .jpg, .png`.

-`output_directory=False` Is where you can set where files will be written as they become available through decoding.
-  It's 'set and forget', so if you are loading images this argument only has to be used once, and the folder path will stick with that stream.
-This argument requires a string of a folder path that already exists.
+`stop_at_metadata_load=False` This will break out of the function *if* metadata for the stream is read.
+This allows you to view the metadata and manifest (file/directory contents) of the stream itself, to verify the values for yourself.
+From there, you can choose to either re-read the file and continue getting the files, or delete it.
+This is a security feature to double check what the contents are, before you extract the files onto your computer.
+Please note that this will only run **once** per stream.
+When re-ran, the stream will continue to read and decode the files (if enabled in the arguments).

+`unpackage_files=True` controls whether files embedded in the stream should be extracted during read as the frame data becomes available to do so.
+This lets you extract all files that are available each time read concludes if enabled.
+If disabled, you can unpackage files using the function `unpackage(stream_sha256)`.
+For more information, go to **Read Functions**

+`auto_delete_finished_stream=True` deletes all stream metadata and temporary files from your system once the read is complete, leaving you only with the decoded files pulled from the stream.
+In most cases you probably wouldn't change this, but in the event you want to view the data, you can do so here.

+`output_directory=None` sets where files will be written as they become available through decoding.
+Takes in a string of an absolute path of an existing file directory.
+This is "set and forget", in the sense the first time a stream is recognized/created during read, the output path will be bound to the stream.
+Subsequent read() calls for other frames will continue to have the outputted files going to the right place.

-`bad_frame_strikes=25` This sets how many corrupted frames the reader is to detect before it aborts out of a video.
+`bad_frame_strikes=25` Sets how many corrupted frames the reader is to detect before it aborts out of a video.
 This allows you to break out of a stream relatively quickly if the video is substantially corrupted, without needing to iterate over each frame.
-If this is set to 0, it will disable strikes altogether, and attempt to read each frame regardless of the level of corruption.
+If this is set to 0, it will disable strikes altogether and attempt to read each frame regardless of the level of corruption.

-`max_cpu_cores=0` determines the amount of CPU cores to utilize during decoding, like `write()`.
-The default value of 0 sets it to maximum.
+`max_cpu_cores=0` determines the amount of CPU cores to use, like `write()`.
+The default value of 0 sets it to maximum available.

-`live_payload_unpackaging=False` gives you the option to receive files in realtime as frame payloads get processed, rather than them getting processed all at once at the end of the frame processing.
-The tradeoff is a small amount of overhead at the end of each frame to do the necessarily calculations/checks.
-Enable this if you're reading a large stream with a large amount of files, and you'd like to start receiving them ASAP.

 `block_height_override=False` and `block_width_override=False` allow you to manually input the stream's block height and block width.
 Normally you'll never need to use this, as these values are automatically obtained as the frame is locked onto.
 But for a badly corrupted or compressed frame, this may not be the case.
 By using the override, the reader will attempt to lock onto the screen given these parameters.
 Both must be filled in order for the override to work.

-`stream_palette_id_override=False` is something you'd only touch if reading from a folder of images (of BitGlitter frames)

 `encryption_key=None` is where you add the encryption key to decrypt the stream.
 Like argument `output_directory`, you only need this argument once, and it will bind to that save.

+`scrypt_n=14`, `scrypt_r=8`, and `scrypt_p=1` are values that control scrypt password hashing if your stream is encrypted.
+These only need to be touched if the stream creator changed the default values during `write()`.
+IF that is the case, these values must be identical to the values used during write; decryption won't work even with the correct encryption key.
+Please note that you can change these values even after `read()` `with attempt_password()`.
+See **Read Functions** below for more information.

 `logging_level='info'`, `logging_stdout_output=True`, `logging_txt_output=False`, and `save_statistics=False` are
 arguments as well.
-Scroll a little bit up to see them explained in `write()`
+These are seen in `write()` as well; read their descriptions above to see what these do.

 ### Custom Color Palette Functions